on4r4p/Copernicus/README.md

 ![](http://img11.hostingpics.net/pics/703817copernicus.png)

- - usage: copernicus.py [-h] [-e 'ENGINE'] [-i  'True/False']  [-l 'LANG'] [-pb 'True/False'] [-s 'NAME'] [-f FAMILY NAME] [-a OPTION] [-c CITY] [-fa TRUE-FALSE]
+ - usage: copernicus.py [-h] [-e 'ENGINE'] [-i  'True/False']  [-l 'LANG'] [-pb 'True/False'] [-s 'NAME'] [-f FAMILY NAME] [-a OPTION] [-c CITY] [-fa TRUE-FALSE] [-m EMAIL]

->./copernicus.py -e google,yahoo,pagesblanches -s "Someone you looking for" -f "looking for" -c paris -a lot,of,words,to,add,here,in,relation,with,the,people,you,search,if,you,want,more,results,"dont forget to quote space",doh  -pb true -i true
+>./copernicus.py -e google,yahoo,pagesblanches,lullar -s "Someone you looking for" -f "looking for" -c paris -a lot,of,words,to,add,here,in,relation,with,the,people,you,search,if,you,want,more,results,"dont forget to quote space",doh  -pb true -i true -m some@mail.something

 ###To do list:
 - Rewrite all this shit
 - Add Install setup
+-   ~~Add whitepage engine for fr.~~
+-   ~~Add whitepage engine for uk.~~
+-   Add whitepage engine for es.
+-   Add whitepage engine for ru.
--   Add whitepage engine for uk,es,ru,usa...(only fr now)
+-   Add whitepage engine for usa.
 -  Add ability to save current session and continue where it stopped in  case of uncaught error.
 -  Add graphml , gephi , cytoscape ,export format .
 -  Add image search for yahoo and bing
-- Add Email search
+- ~~Add Email search~~
 - Add Search results function for other file format
 - Add Search by language in Bing
+- Add nickname guessing function.
-- Add some search engines .
+- Add email guessing function.
 - ~~Add FullAuto mode for PagesBlanches (testings all cities with more than 10 000 inhabitants )~~

 *Wrote this cause of the maltego community limitation (12 results only)*